How to Get 90+ PageSpeed Score (And Why Google Cares)

 WordPress: Maximum realistic score with aggressive optimization: 75-80.
 The PHP execution, database queries, and plugin overhead set a floor that cannot be optimized away.

 Webflow: Maximum realistic score: 80-85.
 Cleaner than WordPress but still ships framework JavaScript on every page.
+See our Webflow vs static HTML comparison for the full benchmark data.

 Squarespace: Maximum realistic score: 60-65.
 The platform controls the rendering pipeline.
 You cannot remove Squarespace's own scripts and styles.